Cloudxtreme/DDPS-demo/README.md

 # DDPS demo of the WEB and API-app
 This repository builds a VM running on VirtualBox using Vagrant.
 The VM is a demo of the DeiC DDoS Prevention System's WEB-GUI and WEB-API.

+The project is primarily for developers of DDPS, but others are welcome to check it out.

 ### Requiremnts
 You need the following elements installed: